SpencerBrown-MongoDB/mongodb-security-exercise/README.markdown

 3. Creates a TLS Server Certificate and Key.
 Certificate is `server.pem`, key is `server-key.pem`.
 4. Creates a Server Certificate Bundle containing the server certificate and the CA certificate. `server-bundle.pem`
 5. Creates a bundle of the Server Key and Certificate, `server-key-cert.pem`.
+6. Creates a TLS Client Certificate and Key.
+Certificate is `client.pem`, key is `client-key.pem`.
+7. Creates a bundle of the Client Key and Certificate, `client-key-cert.pem`.

-Take a look at `ca-csr.json` to see the config for the CA, and `server-csr.json` for the config for the server certificate.
+Take a look at `ca-csr.json` to see the config for the CA, `server-csr.json` for the config for the server certificate, and `client-csr.json` for the config for the client certificate.

 ## Restart the mongod with security configured